zachboody/citrusbyte-ops-example/README.md

 - No way that I could find to dump out the URI for the ECR from cloud formation.

 - The dependency loop that keeps it from being a single-button push or single stack.
 You probably want your repo off to the side so you don't tear it down when you adjust the application stack... but I still don't like it.

+- On a personal level, I don't really like how this is mostly "Slightly extended ecs-refarch-cloudformation", but the base is incredibly solid, to the point that I'd not feel better about doing the same thing, slightly worse, out of "Not invented here"